2020 Self Insured Workers Comp Resolutions – Not Changing Success

 - You are paying directly from your budget.
-Following payment patterns become critical if you have incurred several claims.
+Following payment patterns becomes critical if you have incurred several claims.
 Monitoring the outflows of claims payments cannot be just an exercise in reviewing a loss run.
-You have to dig deeper to the granular level of individual payments.
+You have to dig deeper into the granular level of individual payments.
 Remember, the adjusters are spending directly from your accounts.

 - Those festering medical-only claims usually turn out to be your worst nightmares.
 Watch the claims closely that have no Indemnity paid but have a large amount of medical paid quickly or a building medical reserve with no closure.
 Claims festering becomes a ticking time bomb if these claims are not monitored.

 - Is your company still large enough in a state to justify self-insurance?
 Companies change locations quickly.
 Many states require a minimum of liquid assets and bonds per state, not per company.
 Watch the minimums in each state.

 - Having a working relationship with your claims adjusters becomes a must from day one.
 See #1 above.
 The adjusters in your TPA become quasi-employees as they are spending directly out of your budget.
 One of the first tasks we often perform in a self-insured review involves establishing which adjusters are working on what claims.
 Most claim adjusters welcome emailed questions if they are not vague or argumentative.

 - Obtaining and understanding your LDF (Loss Development Factor).
 Yes, your company may have gotten away from the E-Mod system.
 LDFs become your claims and risk management GPS.
 Many software packages will produce LDFs.
 The inputs into the equations sometimes cause confusion and skewed numbers.
 If you do not feel comfortable calculating your LDFs, seek out assistance.